stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 - Requires two different assert implementations instead of one.
 - Unlike 1A approach, does not clean up inconsistent runtime assertions in current code.
 It keeps developer notes recommendation to add them more places.
+- Like 1A approach, introduces a minor inconsistency between AssertLockHeld and AssertLockNotHeld.
+But this is a tradeoff and implementation detail and could be tweaked if desired (see 1A disadvantages).
 - `WeaklyAssertLockHeld` name may be [confusing](https://github.com/bitcoin/bitcoin/pull/19918#issuecomment-694486228).
 Since both asserts do exactly the same thing at runtime and only compile time annotations differ, different naming schemes are possible.
 Feel free to add suggestions below:

   |                                                              | ASSERT_EXCLUSIVE_LOCK assert    | EXCLUSIVE_LOCKS_REQUIRED assert | Naked assert   |